cloudfoundry/cf-networking-release/docs/CLI.md

 # CLI
 Network policies can be managed using the CF Networking CLI plugin.
+Policies are currently configured between applications.
+Any tasks that are created will receive the same policies that the app it is associated with has.

 ## Installation